If you enjoy the mountains, great food, and wine, then we have the perfect place for you.

 The wineries of the Tennessee Smoky Mountain region come together in one place each year.
 Every spring, the town Gatlinburg hosts the Smoky Mountain Winefest.

 If you’re a wine and outdoor aficionado, this is where both dreams come true.
-The fest takes place every year on a Saturday in April.
+The fest takes place every year in the Spring.
+This year, the event kicks off Friday, April 30, 2021 with the Gatlinburg Wine Tour.
+Registration starts at 5 p.m. and the tour begins at 6.

 Visitors typically sample 1 oz of wine from each of the many vendors.
 They also have the choice to purchase full-bottles of wine to take home.